namvnngu/typescript-pixijs-game-template/README.md

     > npm run build
 ```

-Please feel free to use this template and build your awesome projects ✨.
+Please feel free to use this template and build your awesome game projects ✨.